fackelm2/pomodoro_log/README.md

-# pomodoro-logger (BETA)
+# pomodoro-logger

+## Write a "pomodoro timer" in a text file (log file) for OBS
-## command line tool to write pomodoro timer in text file (log file)
+A simple command line tool to write "pomodoro timer" in a text file (log file) for OBS <br>
-A simple command-line tool because i needed a fast solution for a pomodoro timer while streaming with OBS. <br>
+I needed a fast solution for a pomodoro timer while streaming with OBS. <br>
-See the example_pictures-001.jpg for example.
-The Timer ist on the left upper corner. <br>
+See the example-001.jpg for example. <br>

 I used the python loggging mechanismen to write the pomodoro timer in a log file.<br>